Azealia Banks discography

 In March 2016, Banks released her second mixtape, Slay-Z, which featured collaborations with Nina Sky and Rick Ross.
 The mixtape was preceded by the single "The Big Big Beat" which was released in February of the same year.
 When the mixtape was commercially re-released, a promotional single, "Crown" accompanied the work as a bonus track.
 This was followed by the subsequent promotional singles "Escapades" (2017) and "Movin' On Up (Coco's Song, Love Beats Rhymes)" (2018).

 Banks released the singles "Anna Wintour" and "Treasure Island" in 2018 under her most recent former label, eOne Music.
 In 2019, she released "Count Contessa", which dates back to 2013, as well as the promotional single "Pyrex Princess".

 During late 2019, Banks temporarily released her third mixtape, Yung Rapunxel Pt.
 II on SoundCloud.
 The title references Banks' 2013 single "Yung Rapunxel".
 The mixtape would be released as one thirty-minute track consisting of 11 songs until it was eventually taken down.
 The single "Black Madonna" featuring producer Lex Luger followed in 2020, as did the promotional single "Mamma Mia".

+In April 2026, Banks released the spoken word meditation album Zenzealia, marking a notable departure from her previous focus on the genres of hip-hop and hip house.
+The release is Banks' first studio album since her 2014 debut, and was self-released under the label Pleasure Place.